-Of course you want to go – there is no place in the world quite like Monument Valley.
-If you’re from overseas or the eastern United States, then Monument Valley may especially blow your mind.
+Of course you want to come here – there is no place in the world quite like Monument Valley.

-It imagines countless western movies with Cowboys and Indians, a bearded Forrest Gump running through the desert.. even the animated background of Looney Tunes, where the coyote chases the roadrunner.
+It imagines western movies with Cowboys and Indians, a bearded Forrest Gump running through the desert… even the cartoon background where the coyote chases the roadrunner.

-It all comes to life here in Monument Valley.
-It’s a real place.
+It all comes to life here.
+Monument Valley is The West.

-It’s a significant drive from virtual anywhere, but I consider this to be a quintessential stop on any road trip in the Four Corners region.
+It’s a long drive from most places, but I consider it to be a quintessential stop on any road trip in the Four Corners region.
 Monument Valley is:

 - 180 miles from Grand Canyon South Rim Village